 This guide will provide suggestions teachers can use to integrate journaling time into classroom instruction to help students work at setting college and career goals, and developing action plans for achieving their goals.
 While the journaling activity can be integrated into any subject area, it is important that teachers allow time throughout the year to provide topical guides for journaling and to review and discuss students' goals, action plans and progress.
-Some schools take a cross-curricular approach, incorporating journaling into all coursework, while others may start by selecting a subject area that all students take (e.g., civics/history/ethics, or English) to ensure all students are engaged in this strategy.
+Some schools take a cross-curricular approach, incorporating journaling into all coursework, while others may start by selecting a subject area that all students take (e.g., English Language Arts or Social Studies) to ensure all students are engaged in this strategy.